 Sidetracked – They have arcade games, laser tag and go-karts!

 Bosozouko – Great food, karaoke and arcade games.
 Even a dry jacuzzi!

 23. Go to a local billiards hall to play pool and darts

 If you’re a pro, this is the oldest trick in the book to look cool.

 24. Escape reality with VR.

 I went to one where I played games like Fruit Ninja and painted with the google brush.
-This was one of the coolest things I’ve ever done!
+This was one of the coolest and also romantic things I’ve ever done!